How To Have A Plastic Free Halloween

 Dressing up is the main event for many people, and you really don’t have to spend money or cost the earth to look tacky and terrifying.

 Take a look at the Fairyland Trust’s advice to families, to find ideas about how to dress up without adding to the waste.
-They have a No-new-plastic Fancy Dress Competition you could get involved with too.

 We’re not suggesting you ditch Halloween, the sustainability nightmare it has posed so far is an opportunity to get creative with what you wear and the treats you enjoy this year.